College Football Playoff: 4-team playoff (2014–2023)

 From its formation in 2014 to the end of the 2023 season, the College Football Playoff used a four-team knockout bracket to determine the national champion.
 Six bowl games—the Rose Bowl, Sugar Bowl, Orange Bowl, Cotton Bowl, Fiesta Bowl, and Peach Bowl– rotated as hosts for the semifinals.
 The rotation was set on a three-year cycle with the following pairings: Rose/Sugar, Orange/Cotton, and Fiesta/Peach.
 The two semifinal bowls and the other four top-tier bowls were marketed as the New Year's Six.
-Per contract, the Rose and Sugar Bowls were always on New Year's Day.
+From 2014 to 2025, Per contract, the Rose and Sugar Bowls were always on New Year's Day.
 Originally three games were held on New Year's Eve with the other three on New Year's Day.
 However, disappointing TV ratings in the first rotation led to games originally planned for New Year's Eve be moved to as early as December 27 in some years.
 The selection committee seeded the top four teams, and also assigned teams to the at-large bowls (Cotton, Fiesta, and Peach) in years when they did not host semifinals.

 The four-team format pitted the No. 1-ranked team against No. 4 and No. 2 against No. 3.
 The seeding determined the semifinal bowl game assigned to each matchup; the No. 1 seed chose its bowl game to prevent it from playing in a "road" environment.
 There were no limits on the number of teams per conference, a change from previous BCS rules.
 However, some non-semifinal bowl selections still maintain their conference tie-ins, similarly to the BCS's automatic qualifier berths.

-12-team playoff (2024–2025)
+12-team playoff (2024–present)

-The CFP expanded to a 12-team format for the 2024 and 2025 seasons.
+The CFP expanded to a 12-team format for the 2024 through 2027 seasons.

 Features of the expanded playoff include: